museum4punkt0/enter-app/README.md

 entermuseum4punkt0 is an app to be used for the virtual research environment (VRE) "ResearchSpace" referring to: https://github.com/researchspace/researchspace
 Please consult its documentation on the deployment of apps.

-The app is used within museum4punkt0's instance of ResearchSpace <a href="https://enter.museum4punkt0.de/">enter.museum4punkt0</a>.
+The app is used within museum4punkt0's instance of ResearchSpace.

 The app provides project-specifc configurations such as templates and field definitions.
 The data model of the app is based on  the enter-ontology, referring to https://github.com/museum4punkt0/enter-ontology